braceletboy/CG-Projects/README.md

 # CG-Projects
 Computer Graphics Projects, Assignments and Homeworks.
-I also have my self learning here.
+I also have my self learning here in the learnOpenGL folder.